GeekyShiva/Self-Driving-Car/SRS.md

 * Data Sharing : Self driving car collects a lot of data on the go.
 Data and statistics storage will be done to maintain correct functioning of the car and to reconstruct what went wrong in case of breakdown.

-* Digital Security : Vehicle will be engineered to prevent online threats, here encrypted data will be send and received between raspberry pi and cloud.
+* Digital Security : Vehicle will be engineered to prevent online threats, here encrypted data will be send and received between Raspberry pi and cloud.

 ## 5.4 Software Quality Attributes